The current and immediate past mayor hug at the end of the ceremony.

-His inaugural was attended by both his immediate predecessors, Richard Alcombright and state Rep. John Barrett III.
+His inauguration was attended by both his immediate predecessors, Richard Alcombright and state Rep. John Barrett III.
 Also attending were current and past Presidents of Massachusetts College of Liberal Arts James Birge and Mary Grant; state Sen. Adam Hinds; Michael Knapik, director of Gov. Charlie Baker's Western Massachusetts office; Matthew Russett from U.S. Rep. Richard Neal's district office in Pittsfield; Pittsfield City Councilor Peter White; former City Councilors Lisa Blackmer, David Bond and Marie Harpin; Daniel Bosley, former state representative, and numerous department heads, friends and family.
 He also noted the absence of the late state Rep. Gailanne Cariddi, who had served on the council for more than 20 years.

 Also taking oaths on the council were returning Councilors Eric Buddington, Joshua Moran and Wayne Wilkinson and newcomers Rebbecca Cohen, Marie T. Harpin, Paul Hopkins and Jason LaForest.
 Harpin and Hopkins pulled the names and numbers for seat assignments and the council postponed the reading of the rules of order for the coming session until the next meeting in January.

 Cohen and LaForest were selected to receive the new mayor, who was greeted in chambers by a standing ovation.
 The two new councilors are ready to work with Bernard to move the city forward, they said.